 Next, we are going to cover how to open existing project files.
-There are two ways this can be done in SONAR:

-- Click the Open a Project button in the Quick Start dialog that is first presented when SONAR starts. - Select File > Open from the menu bar across the top of SONAR's screen.

-Let's go ahead and try one of the above methods.
-Either of them will bring you to the Open dialog as shown in the following figure.
-The Open dialog functions like any other file browsing dialog in Microsoft Windows.
+Select File > Open from the menu bar across the top of SONAR's screen to open the Open dialog box as shown in the following figure.
+The Open dialog box functions like any other file browsing dialog box in Microsoft Windows.